Cosmic Angels: Post Tam Nakano era (2025–2026)

+Aya Sakura's and Sayaka Kurara's leadership (2026–present)

+Aya Sakura (left) and Sayaka Kurara (right) are the second leaders of the stable.

+On June 30, 2026, Natsupoi, Anou, and Mizumori defeated Sakura, Kanaya, and Kurara in Kanaya’s last assessment match.
+After the bout, Natsupoi accepted Kanaya into the stable and made her an official member.
+On the same night, Natsupoi anointed Sakura and Kurara as the new leaders, but Sakura refused her leader role and became the captain instead.
+During a post-match interview, Kurara officially announced her position as the stable’s center.

 New Japan Pro Wrestling (2021–present)

 Nakano was part of the series of Stardom exhibition matches to promote female talent hosted by New Japan Pro Wrestling.
 On the second night of Wrestle Kingdom 15 from January 5, 2021, she teamed up with former stablemate Mayu Iwatani in a losing effort against Donna Del Mondo's Syuri and Giulia.
 On the second night of Wrestle Kingdom 16 on January 5, 2022, she teamed up with Saya Kamitani to defeat Starlight Kid and Mayu Iwatani.
 At Rumble on 44th Street on October 28, 2022, Mina Shirakawa and Waka Tsukiyama unsuccessfully challenged Kylie Rae and Tiara James.
 At Historic X-Over on November 20, 2022, Waka Tsukiyama competed in the Stardom Rambo, and Tam Nakano and Natsupoi teamed up with Taichi and Yoshinobu Kanemaru to defeat Suzuki-gun's El Desperado and Douki, and Oedo Tai's Starlight Kid and Momo Watanabe in a mixed tag team match.
 On January 4, 2023, Nakano failed to capture the IWGP Women’s Championship from KAIRI at Wrestle Kingdom 17.
 On November 17, 2024, Natsupoi alongside Taichi defeated Thekla & Clark Connors at Historic X-Over 2.